 8:00 am: Said Eucharist (no music), from the Book of Common Prayer (BCP).

-10:00 am: Sung Eucharist (with the choir and congregational singing), using the Book of Alternative Services (BAS).
+10:00 am: Sung Eucharist (with Cantor and recorded choir), using the Book of Alternative Services (BAS).

 Weekdays at 9:00 am a service of morning prayer is held in the Chapel (to the right as you come in the door from the narthex).
 This brief service (fifteen minutes) is open to any who wish to join.